Top Secret: From Ciphers to Cybersecurity. 100 years GCHQ

 The Tamarin Seed

-Its director GCHQ, Fleming, made his remarks at the launch of a new exhibition at London's Science Museum, which explores the history of cryptography, the and cyber security from the First World War to the modern era.
+Its director GCHQ, Jeremy Fleming, made the remarks at the opening of a new exhibition at the Science Museum in London, which explores the history of encryption, encryption and cybersecurity from World War I to the present day.

-The opening of the exhibition Top Secret: From Ciphers to Cybersecurity coincides with GCHQ's 100th anniversary and allows the general public to view documents, machinery and from the history of the Secret Service over the past 100 years.
-Needless to say many of the exhibits were hidden behind closed doors for too many years.
+The opening of the exhibition Top Secret: From Ciphers to Cybersecurity coincides with the 100th anniversary of the founding of GCHQ and allows the general public to see documents, machines and artifacts from the history of the Secret Service over the past 100 years.
+Needless to say, many of the exhibits were hidden behind closed doors for many years.

-Among the items on display are encryption machines from the early 1900s and code-breaking machines from World War II.
-They were used at Bletchley Park, in a portable infected with WannaCry ransomware and on the damaged hard drive they discovered the information it contained.
+The items on display include encryption machines from the early 1900s and machines that can crack World War II code.
+They were used in Bletchley Park, on a laptop infected with the WannaCry ransomware, and on the damaged hard drive they discovered the information it contained.

 "I welcome this transparency because the world has changed, it is no longer enough to operate secretly.
 We need to gain the trust of the people we seek to protect, "said Fleming, who said transparency was key to GCHQ's success.